igorkamyshev/farfetched/apps/website/docs/releases/canary.md

 sidebar: false
 ---

-# Beta versions of Farfetched
+# Canary versions of Farfetched

-We release beta versions of Farfetched to allow you to try new features before they are released.
-Beta versions are published for every PR that contains changesets.
-You can find the latest beta version of the package for particular PR in the PR comments.
+We release canary versions of Farfetched to allow you to try new features before they are released.
+Canary versions are published for every PR that contains changesets.
+You can find the latest canary version of the package for particular PR in the PR comments.

 ## How to use

-1. Replace current versions with the beta versions in `package.json`
+1. Replace current versions with the canary versions in `package.json`

 ```json
 {